toppa/Shashin/readme.txt

 == Changelog ==

+= 3.3.2 = Don't use lcfirst since it requires PHP 5.3

 = 3.3.1 = Gracefully handle shutting down the _Highside for Shashin_ add-on for anyone using it

 = 3.3 =
 * Add prettyPhoto, deprecate Fancybox.
 * Automatically deactivate Highslide if "Highslide for Shashin" was being used.
 Highslide is no longer supported.